Jekyll Island Authority

-Through an act of the state legislature, the Jekyll Island Authority (JIA) was created to oversee the conservation, development and management of Jekyll Island.
 The JIA Board of Directors consists of members appointed by the Governor to serve four-year terms.
-The chairman of the board is also appointed by the governor to serve a one-year term and retains the chair until replaced.
-The Authority employs a full-time Executive Director who is responsible for the operation and promotion of the island, and for providing certain public services to island residents and businesses.
+The Chairman of the Board is also appointed by the Governor to serve a one-year term and retains the chair until replaced.
+The Executive Director reports to the Board of Directors, and is responsible for the day-to-day operation and promotion of the island and for providing public services to island residents and businesses.